Benbebop/Rblx-Save-As-JSON-Source/README.md

 Module.lua is for use in-game, in a module script.

-First get the latest API dump, fetch the current [version hash](http://setup.roblox.com/versionQTStudio) then fetch the latest API dump by replacing **<HASH\>** in the following URL with the retrieved version hash:
+First get the latest API dump.

+Fetch the current [version hash](http://setup.roblox.com/versionQTStudio) then fetch the latest API dump by replacing **<HASH\>** in the following URL with the retrieved version hash:

 `http://setup.roblox.com/<HASH>-API-Dump.json`

 Then require Module.lua and call `setup()`.

-*Ex.*
 ```lua
 local saveAsJSON = require(module)